Mackmiller/Arduino-Classwork/Midterm/readme.md

 LINK TO VIDEOS:
 https://drive.google.com/open?id=0B1wwFJOwtbwjWkZxWjdramNFd0U

--Final video including the UI and video of Bach example that came with the github download
+- 1 video including the final project w/ UI and 1 video of Bach example that came with the github download

 LIBRARIES